CMU-17313Q/nodebb-f24-elev8/UserGuide.md

 1- Login to Nodebb.

 2- Choose any message you would like to respond to.
+You should see a quick reply button at the bottom of the page, along with the other suggested responses.
 <img width="956" alt="image" src="https://github.com/user-attachments/assets/b6298659-6394-4f11-bfb0-b2cc90e841bf">

-3- You should see a couple of suggested responses under the chat box,select a message and it should automatically be inserted into the quick reply text box.
+3- Select a suggested response to reply to the message,it should automatically be inserted into the quick reply text box.
+Then click on the quick reply button to post your message.
 <img width="959" alt="image" src="https://github.com/user-attachments/assets/4804b847-457f-4996-b3e4-d3c4fc8352ee">